 UPDATE AFTER ALTERED EXHAUST 6/10/2020

-The solution for the exhaust does work (did for me), though there is probably a way better solution if you are able to get a shop to do it.
+The DIY #2 solution for the exhaust does work (did for me).
+Most of the time.
+I still had an occasional rattle when hitting bumps, or when idling.
+There is a way better solution if you are able to get a shop to do it.

 I cut minimal off my factory tailpipe and slid the new part over the existing trimmed pipe.
 Then used the 3 inch saddle clamp/U-Bolt, to secure it.